ShreyaSinha59/ShreyaSinha59/README.md

   <img height="300" width="400" align="right" src= "https://static.wixstatic.com/media/59a075_d31a64db374845d095fb875487a8e6d6~mv2.gif?compress=1&resize=1200x900&vertical=top" />
 <b>About Me:</b>

-- 👨‍🎓 I am currently a MA Statistics (Data Science) student at <a href="https://www.columbia.edu/">Columbia University </a>
+- :woman_student: I am currently a MA Statistics (Data Science) student at <a href="https://www.columbia.edu/">Columbia University in the city of New York.</a>
-- 👨‍🎓 I have completed my BSc Economics,Mathematics and Statistics from <a href="https://www.pict.edu/">Christ University </a> with a CGPA of 3.67/4.
+- :woman_student: I have completed my BSc Economics,Mathematics and Statistics from <a href="https://www.pict.edu/">Christ University </a> with a CGPA of 3.67/4.
 - 💻 I have worked as a Data Analyst at Weaddo and worked at a data science intern at companies like Positive Integer(Gurgaon), Stryker Global Technology and Positive Integers (Chennai).
-- I know Machine Learning, Deep Learning , Time Series, Hypothesis Testing , Bayesian Statistics and use them in my analysis.
+- I have extensive experience of Machine Learning, Deep Learning , Time Series, Hypothesis Testing , Bayesian Statistics and use them regularly in my analysis.